 This beautiful bedroom has a calm aesthetic, with its layered rugs and velvet settee.

-This quiet luxury bedroom features a soothing color palette, luxurious draperies, a vintage chest of drawers, and an airy woven light fixture.
+This quiet luxury bedroom features a soothing color palette, luxurious textures, and statement wall art.

 Soft window treatments bring a touch of elegance to this chic bedroom design.